drkhodakarami/drkhodakarami.github.io/wiki/Config.md

 This class is the request for a config object.
 It holds different important values like the file, the file name, the provider that is instance of `IConfigProvider`, the final `BaseConfig` and the final config string.

 <div class="alert alert-dismissible alert-danger">
-  :bulb:<strong>Remember</strong>, normally you don't need to instantiate this class in your mod but you will call it's methods when you want to add your entries to the config system.
-To see how you should do this, check the [Your Mod's Config Class] section bellow.
+  :bulb:<strong>Remember</strong>, normally you don't need to instantiate this class in your mod or call any methods from this class and store the return values.
+This class is for config system's internal use only.
 </div>

 ---